-Top: Figure 5.
-Template Rule for the DRAIR ADVISER KNOWLEDGE BASE.
-Bottom: Figure 6.
-Steps for Adding FSC Knowledge. agreement with the supplying agencies.
-Data are typically transferred on nine-track magnetic tape media.
-In most cases, the data exist in multiple volumes of tape media.
-The system administrator is responsible for updating the DRAIR database, as necessary, to maintain the required data-type overlap for successful DRAIR ADVISER system operation.
-For example, if the database maintains two years worth of SAFE data, the D056 data in the database must reside within these two years.
+The data stored in the DRAIR database changes over time, with recent maintenance activities being added and older ones being deleted.
+This data updating is performed at various intervals depending on the source.
+The data has historically been obtained by the Air Force via memorandums of agreement with the supplying agencies.
+Data is typically transferred on nine-track magnetic tape media.
+In most cases, the data exists in multiple volumes of tape media.
+The system administrator is responsible for updating the DRAIR database as necessary to maintain the required data type overlap for successful DRAIR Advisor system operation.
+For example, if the database maintains two years worth of SAFE data, the D056 data in the database must reside within those two years.

-Menu-driven software tools were written using UNIX shell scripts, the c language, and UNIFY 2000 SQL scripts to read the data from tape media, process the data, and load it into database tables.
-Because of variations in data format on the tapes, the software was designed to assist in selecting the best format to use when reading a tape.
-The software allows batch processing for loading of data because this task is time consuming.
-The software also allows the system manager to modify, back up, and update the database and the data dictionary.
+Menu-driven software tools were written using UNIX shell scripts, the C language, and UNIFY 2000 SQL scripts to read the data from tape media, process the data, and load it into database tables.
+Due to variations in data format on the tapes, the software was designed to assist in selecting the best format to use when reading a tape.
+The software allows batch processing for loading of data, as this task is time The software also allows the system consuming. manager to modify, backup, and update the database and the data dictionary.
 These capabilities are essential to accommodate changes in data types and formats provided by the supplying agencies.
-Once the data are available electronically over the Air Force computer network, the plan is to obtain the update data over the network; then the use of data tapes will not be as vital to the maintenance of the DRAIR ADVISER system.
+Once the data is available electronically over the Air Force computer network, the plan is to obtain the update data over the network and the use of data tapes will not be as vital to the maintenance of the DRAIR Advisor system.